Menu

 report = json.loads(response.content) # crashes on markdown-wrapped JSON

-Why it breaks: LLMs sometimes wrap JSON in code fences or add text before the JSON.
-Direct json.loads() fails.
+Why it breaks: LLMs love to wrap JSON in code fences or drop in a sentence before the actual block.
+A bare json.loads() call chokes on the extra text.

 Fix: